Contact Financial Aid

 How to Apply for Federal Student Loans and Parent Loans

-Beginning with the Summer 2010 Semester, NCCC participates exclusively in the William D. Ford Federal Direct Loan Program.
+Since the Summer 2010 Semester, NCCC participates exclusively in the William D. Ford Federal Direct Loan Program.
 Under this program, students and parents borrow directly from the federal government to pay for college costs, rather than a bank or credit union.

 The starting point for all financial aid is the FAFSA application.
 Students must first complete this application first (every year), before student loan eligibility can be determined.
 If you have not already completed the FAFSA Application and received an award package from NCCC, please refer to our how to apply for financial aid Webpage for instructions for getting started on the financial aid process.
 You can return to this page later - once your financial aid applications have been processed.